-- Take a look at beheadstrong for great ideas on all things from well being to surviving lockdown. - For advice on coping with COVID take a look at the blogs and ideas on the Young Minds website. - If you are part of a youth group, take a look at this course 'Let's Talk COVID'.
+- Take a look at beheadstrong.uk for great ideas on all things from well being to surviving lockdown. - For advice on coping with COVID take a look at the blogs and ideas on the Young Minds website at youngminds.org.uk and search for Coronavirus.